 "Okay," he gave up arguing.
 "I'll distract them.
 We do this together."

 That put a smile on his lips, a smile he had never worn for her, the smile of a much younger man, who wasn't fucked up by drugs, a smile without any bitterness or sarcasm.
 "No worries, Linden.
 I'm like a cat.
 Always landing on my feet."

 She gave him the most incredulous look and went in.

 First he sought out Regi, her social worker, to get help.
-She denied him the phone number of Linden´s psychiatrist.
+She denied him the phone number of Linden's psychiatrist.
 She even implied that Linden was wrong and it was right to put her into the hospital.
 Fuck!
 He left, even more frustrated and angry.
 Why were they all against her?
 What had she done to deserve this?
-Whatever.
-He didn´t care.
-He wouldn´t let her down.
-He wouldn´t betray her.
+Whatever it was.
+He didn't care.
+He wouldn't let her down.
+He wouldn't betray her.
 Somehow he would find that psychiatrist and make him sign the release papers.